nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * While editing the **Skill** tags, the existing `OLD_SKILL` of the person will be renamed to `NEW_SKILL` provided the Skill Tag Type has not been deleted (Same for **Degree**, **JobType** and **Custom** tags).
 * While editing the **Notes** of a person, their existing notes will be overwritten by the new input.
 Therefore, it is not possible to edit individual notes (i.e. if you input `edit 1 note/Good at Java` and the person already has a note `Good at Python`, the person's note(s) will be changed to `Good at Java`).
 * While editing the **Links** of a person, their existing links will be overwritten by the new input.
 Therefore, it is not possible to edit individual links (i.e. if you input `edit 1 l/https://github.com/JohnDoe` and the person already has a link `https://instagram.com/JohnDoe`, the person's link(s) will be changed to `https://github.com/JohnDoe`).
 The `l/` prefix can be used multiple times in the command to add multiple links.

 Examples:
-* `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-* `edit 2 dt/Bachelors-Masters` Edits the Degree tag `Bachelors` of the 2nd person to be `Masters`.
+* `edit 2 dt/Bachelors-Masters` edits the Degree tag `Bachelors` of the 2nd person to be `Masters`.
-* `edit 3 n/PersonA n/PersonB` Edits the name of the 3rd person first to `PersonA` and then to `PersonB`.
+* `edit 3 n/PersonA n/PersonB` edits the name of the 3rd person first to `PersonA` and then to `PersonB`.
 Hence the final name of 3rd person is set to `PersonB`.
-* `edit 2 l/https://github.com/JohnDoe l/https://instagram.com/JohnDoe` Edits by replacing all existing links with the provided links.
+* `edit 2 l/https://github.com/JohnDoe l/https://instagram.com/JohnDoe` edits by replacing all existing links with the provided links.

-### Adding a tag to an existing person : `addTag`
+### Adding a tag to an existing candidate : `addTag`

 Adds a tag to an existing person in the address book.